djlisbonne/power_outage_analysis/README.md

 - **`min_samples_leaf`**: Minimum samples required at a leaf node.
 Best value: **2**

 #### Hyperparameter Selection Method:
 I used **GridSearchCV** with 3-fold cross-validation to search over the hyperparameter grid and select the best combination.
-The performance was evaluated using **Negative Mean Absolute Error (neg_mean_absolute_error)** as the scoring metric.
+The performance was evaluated using **Normalized Mean Absolute Error (neg_mean_absolute_error)** as the scoring metric.

 #### Model Improvement:
 - **Baseline Model**: Used a basic RandomForestRegressor with default hyperparameters, achieving an NMAE of **0.04**.
 - **Final Model**: The tuned RandomForestRegressor, with feature engineering (e.g., log-transformed and derived features), resulted in a reduced error of **0.02**, improving the predictive accuracy over the baseline.

+#### Model Performance:
+- **MAE**: 2420.39
+- **RMSE**: 5572.70
+- **Cross-validated MAE**: 2742.59
+- **Normalized MAE (NMAE)**: **0.02**

 The Final Model outperformed the baseline by using optimal hyperparameters and additional feature transformations, leading to better generalization and lower error.
+I am happy with the Final Model's performance, cutting down NMAE by 50%.

+However, the model certainly isn't perfect, and can no doubt be improved upon with more complex methods and more training data.
+To get a sense of it's practical accuracy, here is a chart of the residuals of the final model.

+<iframe
+  src="assets/finalmodelresiduals.html"
+  width="800"
+  height="400"
+  frameborder="0"
+></iframe>
+**Figure 5**: Histogram of residuals for final model